David Goodsell

-David S. Goodsell is an American scientific illustrator and biologist who is an associate professor at the Scripps Research Institute and research professor at Rutgers University, New Jersey (joint appointment).
-He is especially known for his watercolor paintings of cell interiors.
+David S. Goodsell is an American scientific illustrator and biologist who is an associate professor at the Scripps Research Institute and research professor at Rutgers University, New Jersey (dual appointment).
+Goodsell is especially well known for his watercolor paintings of cell interiors, and for the creation of an enormous repertoire of educational resources as the founder of RSCB Protein Data Bank's Molecule of the Month.